 The nursery is also used regularly for school and community workshops.
 It is an important part of the Randwick Council Environmental and Sustainability education program.

 Plant of the Month

 Each month the nursery showcases a native plant which is looking great and is available now.
 The plant of the month for April is Scaevola albida (pdf 87 Kb), a pretty ground-cover bearing masses of mauve fan-shaped flowers for most of the year.
 Grow in full sun to light shade in well-drained soils.
 Great for borders, and cottage and habitat gardens.

-The next nursery open day is the Summer Open Day on Saturday, December 7.
-We'll have lots of native and indigenous plants on sale, as well as a range of exotic species.
-And horticultural staff will be on hand to answer your questions, help with plant selection, and provide advice on weed and pest identification in your garden.
+The nursery's next open day is its autumn open day on Saturday, June 7.
+There'll be lots of native and indigenous plants on sale, as well as a range of exotic species.
+And nursery staff will be on hand to answer questions, help with plant selection and provide advice on weed and pest identification.